Chaitalykundu/Web-Development/02-CSS/01-Basic/07-Margin/theory.md

 &nbsp;

-**_Tip: Negative values are allowed._**
 &nbsp;

 &nbsp;

-# The auto Value
+# The `auto` Value

 You can set the margin property to **auto** to **horizontally center** the element within its container.

-The element will then take up the specified width, and the remaining space will be split equally between the left and right margins.
+The element will then take up the **specified width**, and the remaining space will be split equally between the left and right margins.

 &nbsp;